 Speak the way you normally would, and bring up your ideas.
 These are the elements that draw people in.
 Trying to present yourself the way you think others expect will make you feel robotic (and look that way, too).

 Expand the scope of your work.

 A lot of people double down on the work they do in their current role to get ahead.
-But being a superstar in your current role doesn’t always showcase your ability to take on a different one, especially when most leadership positions require a familiarity with multiple functions and skill sets.
-Instead, focus on developing horizontal skills and gaining exposure to new frames of thought — that way, when you see the role you want, you’ll be equipped for it.
+But being a superstar in your current role doesn’t always showcase your ability to take on a different one.
+This is especially true when most leadership positions require a familiarity with multiple functions and skill sets.
+Instead, focus on developing horizontal skills and gaining exposure to new frames of thought.
+That way, when you see the role you want, you’ll be equipped for it.
 And having a breadth of perspectives makes you more valuable to the team.

 Ask your boss for opportunities to gain experience in new areas.
 Volunteer yourself to go above and beyond to expand your skill set: Does that client work in an unfamiliar industry?
 Is that a manager you haven’t worked with yet?

 Competition can make people nervous — but it can also make them better.
 By focusing on improving your skills and opportunities, you can redirect your attention to what serves you.
 Getting yourself where you want to go, after all, is much more important than getting ahead.